benbramley/customsplunkcommands/README.md

 To use copy the makotransform.py file to either an application or the default search application into the bin folder e.g. $SPLUNK_HOME/etc/app/search/bin

-Edit commands.conf to tell Splunk where to find this command:
+Edit commands.conf to tell Splunk where to find the command script:

 ```
 [makotransform]